abhinavnatarajan/RedClust.jl/docs/src/index.md

 # Introduction

 [RedClust](https://github.com/abhinavnatarajan/RedClust.jl) is a [Julia](https://julialang.org/) package for Bayesian clustering of high-dimensional Euclidean data using pairwise dissimilarity information instead of the raw observations.
-It uses an MCMC sampler to generate posterior samples from the space of all possible clustering structures on the data.
+It uses an MCMC sampler to generate posterior samples from the space of all possible clustering structures on the data, and it is an implementation of the algorithm described by [Natarajan et al., 2023](#natarajan).

 ## Installation
-The package can be installed by typing `]add RedClust` into the Julia REPL or by the usual method:
+The package can be installed by typing `]add RedClust` into the Julia REPL or by using `Pkg`:
 ```julia
 using Pkg
 Pkg.add("RedClust")